 You should peruse all of this comprehensive guide before you start shopping.
 Seriously, all of it.
 It is detailed and big — because it needs to be.
 Thanks to Cars.com, this guide costs you nothing.
 If you can't bother to invest the time in reading the whole thing, you're off to a rotten start in the car-buying process and your results will be predictable.
 Dealers are out to make money, so it takes a lot of effort and negotiation if you want to pay less than sticker price.
 This guide can help you boost your negotiation skills and make the best possible investment as a buyer.
 Remember that this guide, or at least the part about dealer costs, applies to new vehicles only.

 Before you interact with the dealer at all, decide which vehicle you're interested in and how you're going to pay for it.
 Also, think about how much you can afford for a monthly payment and how much your trade-in is worth.
 Having this information in hand will help you negotiate the best deal with the dealership.

 Research: Being armed with the right information makes it much easier to negotiate.
-Find the MSRP and technical specifications in our Research channel.
+Find the MSRP and technical specifications on our Research page.
 Knowing what each car has to offer, as well as its sticker and invoice pricing, is the first step toward getting a good deal.
 Compare warranties as well, and check into extended warranty options.
 You may be able to negotiate with the dealership for an extended warranty.